rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 1. Site sends RSMP / SXL version (according to section :ref:`rsmpsxl-version`).

 2. The supervision system verifies the RSMP version, SXL version and site id.
    If there is a mismatch the sequence does not proceed.
-The system responds with a MessageNotAck and closes the connection
-   (see section :ref:`message-acknowledgement`)
+   (see section :ref:`communication-rejection`)

 3. The supervision system sends RSMP / SXL version (according to section :ref:`rsmpsxl-version`).

 4. The site verifies the RSMP version, SXL version and site id.
    If there is a mismatch the sequence does not proceed.
-The site responds with a MessageNotAck and closes the connection.
-   (see section :ref:`message-acknowledgement`)
+   (see section :ref:`communication-rejection`)

+5. The latest version of RSMP that both communicating parties exchange in the RSMP/SXL Version is implicitly selected and used in any further RSMP communication.

-5. The site sends a Watchdog (according to section :ref:`watchdog`)
+6. The site sends a Watchdog (according to section :ref:`watchdog`)

-6. The system sends a Watchdog (according to section :ref:`watchdog`)
+7. The system sends a Watchdog (according to section :ref:`watchdog`)

-7. Asynchronous message exchange can begin.
+8. Asynchronous message exchange can begin.
 This means that commands and statuses are allowed to be sent

-8. Aggregated status (according to section :ref:`aggregated-status-message`).
+9. Aggregated status (according to section :ref:`aggregated-status-message`).
    If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.

-9. All alarms (incl. active, inactive, suspended, unsuspended and acknowledged) are sent. (according to section :ref:`alarm-messages`).
+10. All alarms (incl. active, inactive, suspended, unsuspended and acknowledged) are sent. (according to section :ref:`alarm-messages`).

-10. Buffered messages in the equipment's outgoing communication buffer are sent, incl. alarms, aggregated status and status updates.
+11. Buffered messages in the equipment's outgoing communication buffer are sent, incl. alarms, aggregated status and status updates.

 The reason for sending all alarms including inactive ones is because alarms